 I don’t think it can, at least not for the time being or the foreseeable future, but I’m known to be often wrong.

 Caring is for humans

 In AI Super-Powers: China, Silicon Valley and the New World Order, Kai-Fu Lee believes that AI will replace human beings in most jobs as we improve technology and everything gets automated.
 The only jobs that will escape this lurch towards “the automation of everything” will be those requiring human care and love.

 As he says:

 “For all of AI’s astounding capabilities, the one thing that only humans can provide turns out to be exactly what is most needed in our lives: love.”

-Kai-Fu Lee believes that human beings will be taking the caring jobs that require emotional connection because robots and AI won’t be able to replicate that connection correctly.
+Kai-Fu Lee believes that human beings will be taking all the caring jobs that require emotional connection because robots and AI won’t be able to replicate that connection correctly.
 Even if they were, we would still prefer to be cared for by a fellow human.
-Jobs like nursing, taking care of the elderly and the infirm, taking care of children, providing social assistance, etc., will be carried out by humans.
+Jobs like nursing, taking care of the elderly, the infirm or children, providing social assistance, etc., will be carried out by humans.

 This makes sense, and it’s easy to agree with, but what happens when there aren’t enough humans to take care of the elderly and the sick, like in Japan?
 There, robots give needed company and solace to some lonely elderly, who seem to appreciate them.
 It seems to be working.

 I agree with Kai-Fu Lee on this one.